Sharon Scranage espionage scandal: Involvement with Sharon Scranage

-The first indications of the affair occurred in 1983 when an Office of Security officer was at Scranage's home for dinner and noticed a picture of a man, later identified as Soussoudis on the vanity of her mirror.
-The picture showed a shirtless Soussoudis with blankets pulled up to his chest.
-Upon Scranage's return to the U.S. she failed a routine polygraph test, and further questioning led to the CIA uncovering how much information Soussoudis had obtained from her.
-American authorities claimed that Scranage had handed Soussoudis "sensitive documents and the names of virtually everyone working for the C.I.A. in the country".
-Soussoudis is an example of employing a successful honey trap to gain classified information.
+In 1983 an Office of Security officer was at Scranage's home for dinner and noticed a picture of a man, later identified as Soussoudis, on the vanity of her mirror.
+The photo showed a shirtless Soussoudis with blankets pulled up to his chest.

+Upon Scranage's return to the U.S., she failed a routine polygraph test related to her relationship with the Ghanaian.
+After further questioning, CIA agents discovered the extent of the information she had given to Soussoudi.
+American authorities claimed that Scranage had given him "sensitive documents and the names of virtually everyone working for the C.I.A. in the country".
+Soussoudis is an example of an agent working as a successful honey trap to gain classified information from another party.

 Arrest and conviction of Scranage

 Scranage is said to have come under suspicion when, upon her return to the United States in 1985, she failed a routine polygraph test.
 After an FBI investigation, Scranage cooperated with the authorities, and assisted in the arrest of Soussoudis.
 Soussoudis was later released in exchange for the Ghanaians arrested as CIA spies, who were deported to the United States and stripped of their Ghanaian citizenship.

 Scranage was charged with espionage and with breaching the Intelligence Identities Protection Act.
 She pleaded guilty to three of the eighteen charges against her, with the others being dropped.
 Late in 1985, she was sentenced to five years in prison, later reduced to two years.

 She ultimately served eight months of the original five-year sentence.